-A fire safety risk assessment is required following the completion of the Fire Safety Assessment of the apartment building (see Section 6 above).
-It is used to evaluate and categorise the level of risk arising from each item listed in the fire safety assessment and to aid in the prioritisation of any mitigation or remedial works required.
+A fire safety risk assessment is required following the completion of the fire safety assessment of the apartment building (utilising the "Code of Practice for the Fire Safety Assessment of Premises and Buildings" (2022), see Section 6 above).
+It is used to evaluate and categorise the level of risk arising from each item identified during the fire safety assessment and to aid in the prioritisation of any mitigation or remedial works required.

-The level of risk arising from each item listed in the fire safety assessment should be established to consider the impact of each item in the event of a fire, taking a whole-building approach.
+The level of risk arising from each item identified during the fire safety assessment should be established to consider the impact of each item in the event of a fire, taking a whole-building approach.